 'Day 1' Profit.
-Where the transaction price in a non-active market is different from the fair value of other observable current market transactions of the same instrument or based on a valuation technique whose variables include only data from observable market, the Group difference between the transaction recognizes the price and fair value (a 'Day 1' profit) in profit or loss.
+Where the transaction price in a non-active market is different from the fair value of other observable current market transactions of the same instrument or based on a valuation technique whose variables include only data from observable market, the Group the difference between the transaction recognizes price and fair value (a 'Day 1' profit) in profit or loss.
 In cases where no observable data are used, the difference between the transaction price and model value is only recognized in profit or loss when the inputs become observable or when the instrument is derecognized.
-For each transaction, the Group determines appropriate recognizing the method of the 'Day 1' profit amount.
+For each transaction, the Group determines the appropriate method of recognizing the 'Day 1' profit amount.